-Got water damage in your roof?
+Got water damage to your roof?
 Here’s something you may not know: it’s not always water coming in from the outside.
 Sometimes the problem comes from inside your home.
 Warm, moist air gets into your attic and roof.
 It meets up with the cold air outside–and boom!
 You have a condensation problem.
-Prevent damage by controlling hot air and moisture flow in your attic with your roofing contractor’s help.
+Prevent roof damage by controlling hot air and moisture flow in your attic with your roofing contractor’s help.

 What Causes Roof Condensation?